-Every once in a while, there’s a big idea that forever changes the way we live and the tools we use.
+Every once in a while, there’s a big idea that forever changes the way we live.
 Think electric light bulbs, washing machines and, maybe, Amazon’s dream of drone deliveries.
-Ford’s new concept car with rooftop solar panels looks like it could be next on the list.
+Ford’s new concept car with rooftop solar looks like it could be next on the list.
 Don’t bet on it.

 Al Gore seems to be having a sort of come-to-Wall-Street moment, and he’s not alone.
 If some analysts are right, fossil fuels are about to get sucker punched.
 Peak coal?
 Peak oil?
 Peak fossil fuels?
 It all depends on China.